dev-hamin-kim/PhoneBook/README.md

 # About the Project

-PhoneBook is a self-educational iOS app project to get familiar with:
+PhoneBook is a self-educational iOS app project to get myself to be familiar with:
 - MVC + Delegate design pattern in UIKit
 - Code-based UIs in UIKit + SnapKit
 - Retrieving image from an URL by using Kingfisher